makersacademy/airport_challenge/README.md

 end
 ```
 2. I had relative ease with landing and flying out airplanes.
 3. My biggest blocker was in the integration of weather.
-My weather class was in a seperate file.
+My weather class was in a separate file.
 It was creating random weather.
 But I struggled to use a double in my unit test:

 ```